Lack of good quality sleep can have serious health repercussions.

 This is an issue because quality sleep is a crucial part of maintaining good health, and poor sleep, or a lack of it, is a contributing factor for some serious health conditions, including heart disease, type 2 diabetes and stroke.1

-While there are a lot of things you can do to try to improve your sleep habits, including creating a comfortable sleeping environment and staying away from alcohol and digital devices in the hours before bed, nightly bedtime meditations can also help.What is bedtime meditation?
+While there are a lot of things you can do to try to improve your sleep habits, including creating a comfortable sleeping environment and staying away from alcohol and digital devices in the hours before bed, nightly bedtime meditations can also help.Bedtime meditations are exercises that help to relax the mind and body to aid restful sleep.

 Ranging from breathing techniques to guided meditations, bedtime mindfulness can be part of your nighttime routine to prepare your brain and body for rest.